Frequently Asked Questions

 For a given emissions field in a given year, the NZDPU displays the emissions figure in either—but not both—t2COe or tonnes of t2CO.

-For the proof of concept, CDP has supplied an initial set of direct (Scope 1) and indirect (Scope 2 and Scope 3) GHG emissions, and GHG emissions reduction targets data from 382 companies that disclose publicly through CDP.
+For the Proof of Concept, CDP has supplied an initial set of direct (Scope 1) and indirect (Scope 2 and Scope 3) GHG emissions, and GHG emissions reduction targets data from 382 companies that disclose publicly through CDP.
 As such, for each data point, the source column is populated based on the relevant CDP Climate Change questionnaire for that year.
 To learn more, click here.

 There are many reasons a company’s reported emissions can change year-over-year (YOY), in addition to changes in absolute emissions.
 It is important to view emissions figures in context of their underlying methodologies, which can be referenced in the Methodology, Change in Calculation Methodology, and Exclusion sections in the Company Profile.